The Backrooms: YouTube

-In January 2022, a short horror film titled The Backrooms (Found Footage) was uploaded to YouTube.
-Created by then 16-year-old Kane Parsons of Northern California, known online as Kane Pixels, it is presented as a VHS tape recorded by a filmmaker who accidentally enters the Backrooms in the 1990s and is pursued by a monster.
+In January 2022, a short horror film titled "The Backrooms (Found Footage)" was uploaded to YouTube.
+Created by then-16-year-old Kane Parsons of Northern California, known online as Kane Pixels, it is presented as a VHS tape recorded by a filmmaker who accidentally enters the Backrooms in the 1990s and is pursued by a monster.
 Parsons used the software Blender and Adobe After Effects to create the environment of the Backrooms, and it took him a month to complete it.
 He described the Backrooms as a manifestation of a poorly remembered recollection of the late 90s and early 2000s.
-The video has over 46 million views as of October 2025.
+The video has over 68 million views as of October 2025.

 The short was praised by the fandom and received positive reviews from critics.
 WPST called it "the scariest video on the Internet".
 Otaku USA categorized it as analog horror, while Dread Central and Nerdist compared it favorably to the 2019 video game Control.
+Kotaku praised the series for exercising restraint in its horror and mystery.
 Boing Boing's Rob Beschizza predicted that the Backrooms, like the creepypasta Slender Man and its panned 2018 film adaptation, would eventually be adapted into a "slick but dismal 2-hour Hollywood movie."

-Expanding his videos into a series of sixteen shorts, Parsons introduced plot aspects such as ASYNC, an organization which opened a portal into the Backrooms in the 1980s.
-The series has collectively garnered over 100 million views.
-PC Gamer said Parsons caused "a kind of Backrooms revival", and Backrooms content largely became popular on YouTube as a result of his series.
+Expanding his videos into a series of short films, Parsons introduced plot aspects such as Async, an organization which opened a portal into the Backrooms in the 1980s and conducted research within it.
+The series has collectively garnered over 197 million views.
+It is also credited with lifting the Backrooms from obscurity into the mainstream internet and causing a surge in Backrooms content, particularly on YouTube.
 For his shorts, Parsons received a Creator Honors at the 2022 Streamy Awards from The Game Theorists.

 Film adaptation

-On February 6, 2023, A24 announced that they are working on a film adaptation of the Backrooms, with Parsons set to direct over his summer vacation.
+On February 6, 2023, A24 announced that they are working on a film adaptation of the Backrooms based on Parsons' videos, with Parsons directing.
 Roberto Patino is set to write the screenplay, while James Wan, Michael Clear from Atomic Monster, Shawn Levy, Dan Cohen, and Dan Levine of 21 Laps are set to produce.

+American Horror Stories

+An episode inspired by the Backrooms was included in the third season of American Horror Stories, a direct spin-off to American Horror Story.
+The episode stars Michael Imperioli as a grief-stricken screenwriter who falls in and out of the "Backrooms", mundane locations where he is confronted by a manifestation of his missing son.
+The episode was one in a group of five to be released as a "Huluween event".